dereuromark/cakephp-decimal/docs/README.md

         return parent::format($number, $options);
     }

+    ...

 }
 ```

 Pro-tip: The display of the places/precision is now also more correct compared to the default casting to float.
+This is due to the Decimal value object storing the DB fields' scale internally up until string conversion on output.